What You Should Know About Magnesium & PCOS!

 Foods

 We love treating PCOS symptoms naturally, and we do anytime we can.
 A great way to up your magnesium intake is to up your magnesium-rich food intake.
 Some common foods that contain magnesium include dried pumpkin seeds, nuts & legumes, green leafy vegetables, avocado, salmon, and more.
-For a full breakdown of the actual stats for each food, and a breakdown of what meals to eat to get your recommended daily value of magnesium, tune in the full episode.
+For a full breakdown of the actual stats for each food, and a breakdown of what meals to eat to get your recommended daily value of magnesium, tune into the full episode.

 Multivitamin